 Houses Are Central to the Main School with Modern Facilities

-There are four boarding houses and three day houses which cater for students from Year 9 to Lower Sixth.
+There are four boarding houses and four day houses which cater for students from Year 9 to Lower Sixth.

 Woodard Boys and Girls are the Upper Sixth houses based in Godwin Hall.
 Here boarders will have a private study with en suite facilities.

 All houses are located within a two-minute walk of the main school.
 Within the houses, each student will be assigned a study.

 Following considerable investment, houses enjoy fantastic facilities, each having their own common room equipped with satellite TV, games, pool tables and consoles.
 Houses have modern kitchen facilities which boarders may use to supplement the three meals a day provided in the main school dining hall.

 Godwin Hall is a state-of-the-art boarding house for both boarding and day students in the Upper Sixth.
 It provides an excellent transition to university, bringing the boys and girls all under one roof.
 Whilst the boys and girls have their own sides of the house, with TV lounges, there is a large common room area with kitchen, games tables, TV and bar for them to socialise.
 Each student has a private study with an en suite bathroom.

 - Housemaster or Housemistress (known as HoMMs) – responsible for the pastoral care and wellbeing of the boys and girls

 - Assistant Housemaster or Housemistress – deputises for the HoMM

 - Boarding Matron – responsible for all housekeeping and domestic matters but also closely involved in the pastoral care of the students and supported by domestic staff